logzio/logz-docs/_source/_includes/p8s-shipping/k8s-troubleshooting.md

       memory: 512Mi
 ```

 You can increase it as much as needed.
-In this example, it's increased to `612Mi`:
+In this example, it's `612Mi`:

 ```yaml
 standaloneCollector: